The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Algebraic curves

+\begin{rem} For any elliptic curves over $\F_l$, we have $\nu \geq 0$, as in the cases of knots.
+We wonder if there is an analogous situation to the cases of links with arbitrary negative $\nu$ (cf.~\!\Cref{rem.nu-links}).
+A systematic study of the Iwasawa $\nu$-invariants of number fields may be found in Sumida-Takahashi's works \cite{SumidaTakahashi2004JNT, SumidaTakahashi2007MC}. \end{rem}

-\begin{rem} We may study $\Zp$-covers of a knot and constant $\Zp$-extensions of a function field as subcovers or subextensions of the $\wh{\Z}$-cover or the $\wh{\Z}$-extension in a parallel manner.
-We expect further interactions between knots and function fields in this direction. \end{rem}
+\begin{rem} We may study $\Zp$-covers of a 3-manifold and constant $\Zp$-extensions of a function field as subcovers or subextensions of the $\wh{\Z}$-cover or the $\wh{\Z}$-extension in a parallel manner.
+We expect further interactions between these objects. \end{rem}

 \